creativecommons/global-network-strategy/GlobalNetworkStrategy-Final.md

 * Participate in global fundraising efforts

 The CCGN uses a membership model.
-It is composed of Network Members (individuals) and Partners (organisations).
+It is composed of Network Members (individuals) and Institutional Members (organisations).
 Individuals working in Partner organisations can join the network as individual Members as well.
-The Global Network Council (GNC) comprised of elected Network Members and CC HQ representatives is the governing and decision-making body for Network Members and Partners.
+The Global Network Council (GNC) comprised of elected Network Members and CC HQ representatives is the governing and decision-making body for Individual and Institutional Members.

-Both Members and Partners largely have the same rights and responsibilities.
+Both Members and Institutional Members largely have the same rights and responsibilities.
 Network Members can represent their Chapters in the GNC and have voting rights.
-However, as staff at Network Partners can change at any time, voting is restricted to individual members (who, notably, can also be employees of Network Partner organizations).
+However, as staff at Institutional Members can change at any time, voting is restricted to individual members (who, notably, can also be employees of Network Partner organizations).

-Network Members and Partners may be empowered to speak on behalf of their Chapters as CC (e.g., a statement of support for Freedom of Panorama, as CC Poland) in relation to issues covered in any of the activity Platforms defined by the CCGN.
+Individual and Institutional Members may be empowered to speak on behalf of their Chapters as CC (e.g., a statement of support for Freedom of Panorama, as CC Poland) in relation to issues covered in any of the activity Platforms defined by the CCGN.
 Chapters may establish spokespeople or subject matter leads for various issues, as needed, and teams will work collaboratively to determine the best structure to enable the work in their country.

-## Membership and Partnership
+## Membership

-To become a Member or a Partner, individuals and organizations must:
+To become a Member or a Institutional Member, individuals and organizations must:

 1. Provide a brief summary of why they want to be a member